 14% of Americans admit to having tried cocaine at least once in their lifetime.
 By the time they’ve reached 12th grade, nearly 10% of high school seniors have experimented with the drug.
 This is especially concerning because people who use drugs at earlier ages are more likely to develop addiction issues later in life.
 Young men (ages 18-25) are the most likely to have used within the past year, and one in 40 Americans reported using in that same time frame.

 What Kinds of Conditions Make Cocaine Use More Likely?

-People who develop issues with cocaine addiction are often experiencing mental health issues like depression, bipolar disorder, PTSD, gambling disorders or alcoholism.
-When someone has two or more conditions like these, we refer to that as co-occurring disorders.
-It’s imperative that you receive treatment for all these issues concurrently, as treating only one leads to significant relapse rates.
+People who develop issues with cocaine addiction are often experiencing mental health issues like depression, bipolar disorder, PTSD, gambling disorders, or alcoholism.
+When someone has two or more conditions like these, we refer to them as co-occurring disorders.
+You must receive treatment for all these issues concurrently, as treating only one leads to significant relapse rates.

-Those who have some direct genetic link—a parent or sibling—who has struggled with addiction are much more likely to develop substance abuse issues.
-Cocaine addiction in particular is more common among people who feel pressure to be high performers in school or work life.
+Those who have some direct genetic link—a parent or sibling—who has struggled with cocaine addiction are much more likely to develop substance abuse issues.
+Cocaine addiction, in particular, is more common among people who feel pressure to be high performers in school or work life.

 Warning Signs That Someone Is Using Cocaine

 Since the highs are relatively short (15-30 minutes), cocaine binges can become common.
 The more you use, the stronger and faster the addiction takes hold.
 If you’re worried that a loved one is using cocaine, look for these warning signs of use and addiction: